coq-community/topology/README.md

 - `WellOrders.v` - some basic properties of well-orders, including a proof that Zorn's Lemma implies the well-ordering principle

 - `ZornsLemma.v` - proof that choice implies Zorn's Lemma

-## Copyright

-ZornsLemma Coq contribution
-Copyright (C) 2011  Daniel Schepler

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA